Developed collaboratively by Alliance partners

 Kitchen Performance Test

 The Kitchen Performance Test (KPT) is a field test used to evaluate stove performance in real-world settings.
 It is designed to assess actual impacts on household fuel consumption.
 KPTs are typically conducted in the course of an actual dissemination effort with real populations cooking normally, and give the best indication of real world performance.
+The KPT 4.0 protocol, updated in 2018, is streamlined to focus exclusively on fuel consumption.
+The KPT 3.0 protocol includes sample qualitative survey questions that may be helpful for projects in early stages of development.

 Testing and Reporting Solar Cooker Performance